Release Versioning Format

 The Jade version number structure is as follows.

-• First set of digits : Major Feature Release number.
+- First set of digits : Major Feature Release number that represents the year of the general release.

-• Second set of digits : Minor Feature Release number.
+- Second set of digits : Minor Feature Release number.
+Not currently used.

 Components of the version number are incremented as follows.

-• When substantial new features are added, the Major Feature Release number is incremented.
+- When substantial new features are added and released, the Major Feature Release number is changed to reflect the year of release.

-• Periodically, as needed, all fixes (including hotfixes) introduced since the most recent Major Feature Release or Service Pack are consolidated into a new Service Pack, which results in an incremented Service Pack number.
-In some cases, a Service Pack may also include carefully risk-assessed new features, as outlined in the 'New Features' section below.
+- Periodically, as needed, all fixes (including hotfixes) introduced since the most recent Major Feature Release or consolidated release (R2 or later) are consolidated into a new release, which results in an incremented Release number (the third set of digits).
+In some cases, a non-Major release may also include carefully risk-assessed new features, as outlined in the 'New Features' section below.

 Support Lifecycle for our Releases